heyAfsar/AbstractDemo/README.md

 # AbstractDemo

-simple code to understand abstract classes in java better
+Simple POC to understand abstract classes in java better